yuening-lab/MTG/README.md

 ## MTG
-This is the source code for paper ''[Text-enhanced Multi-Granularity Temporal Graph Learning for Event Prediction](https://ieeexplore.ieee.org/document/10027692)'' appeared ICDM 2022 (regular paper).
+This is the source code for paper ''[Text-enhanced Multi-Granularity Temporal Graph Learning for Event Prediction](https://ieeexplore.ieee.org/document/10027692)'' appeared in the proceedings of ICDM 2022 (regular paper).

 Xiaoxue Han, [Yue Ning](https://yue-ning.github.io/)